laur89/awesome-stars/README.md

 - [vuejs/vue-cli](https://github.com/vuejs/vue-cli) - 🛠️ webpack-based tooling for Vue.js Development
 - [koajs/koa](https://github.com/koajs/koa) - Expressive middleware for node.js using ES2017 async functions
 - [strongloop/loopback](https://github.com/strongloop/loopback) - LoopBack makes it easy to build modern applications that require complex integrations.
-- [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
+- [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [tvjsx/trading-vue-js](https://github.com/tvjsx/trading-vue-js) - 💹  Hackable charting lib for traders.
 You can draw literally ANYTHING on top of candlestick charts.
 [Not Maintained]
 - [mqttjs/mqtt-packet](https://github.com/mqttjs/mqtt-packet) - Parse and generate MQTT packets like a breeze in JS
 - [BoostIO/BoostNote-Legacy](https://github.com/BoostIO/BoostNote-Legacy) - This repository is outdated and new Boost Note app is available!
 We've launched a new Boost Note app which supports real-time collaborative writing. https://github.com/BoostIO/BoostNote-App